Vizzuality/marxan-cloud/docs/adr/0002_file-uploads.md

 This will require setting up development buckets and related users and ACLs on Azure Blob Storage.

+We should still use some form of local storage (maybe from the *shared volume* strategy below) for local development, to avoid shuttling blobs around from local dev env to an Azure data centre and back.

+An adaptor may be useful for this, and also to avoid locking the setup to specific cloud providers.

 * shared volume

 API validates and accepts REST request, writes blob to a local path which is